-- a.
-Each civil investigative demand issued under subsection 1 shall state the nature of the conduct constituting the alleged violation of a false claims law which is under investigation, and the applicable provision of law alleged to be violated. - b.
-If such demand is for the production of documentary material, the demand shall provide all of the following: - (1) Describe each class of documentary material to be produced with such definiteness and certainty as to permit such material to be fairly identified. - (2) Prescribe a return date for each such class which will provide a reasonable period of time within which the material so demanded may be assembled and made available for inspection and copying. - (3) Identify the false claims law investigator to whom such material shall be made available. - c.
-If such demand is for answers to written interrogatories, the demand shall provide for all of the following: - (1) Set forth with specificity the written interrogatories to be answered.
+- (A) Each civil investigative demand issued under paragraph (1) shall state the nature of the conduct constituting the alleged violation of a false claims law which is under investigation, and the applicable provision of law alleged to be violated. - (B) If such demand is for the production of documentary material, the demand shall-- - (i) describe each class of documentary material to be produced with such definiteness and certainty as to permit such material to be fairly identified; - (ii) prescribe a return date for each such class which will provide a reasonable period of time within which the material so demanded may be assembled and made available for inspection and copying; and - (iii) identify the false claims law investigator to whom such material shall be made available. - (C) If such demand is for answers to written interrogatories, the demand shall-- - (i) set forth with specificity the written interrogatories to be answered; - (ii) prescribe dates at which time answers to written interrogatories shall be submitted; and

-- (2) Prescribe dates at which time answers to written interrogatories shall be submitted. - (3) Identify the false claims law investigator to whom such answers shall be submitted. - d.
-If such demand is for the giving of oral testimony, the demand shall provide for all of the following: - (1) Prescribe a date, time, and place at which oral testimony shall be commenced. - (2) Identify a false claims law investigator who shall conduct the examination and the custodian to whom the transcript of such examination shall be submitted. - (3) Specify that such attendance and testimony are necessary to the conduct of the investigation. - (4) Notify the person receiving the demand of the right to be accompanied by an attorney and any other representative. - (5) Describe the general purpose for which the demand is being issued and the general nature of the testimony, including the primary areas of inquiry, which will be taken pursuant to the demand. - e.
-Any civil investigative demand issued under this section which is an express demand for any product of discovery shall not be returned or returnable until twenty days after a copy of such demand has been served upon the person from whom the discovery was obtained. - f.
-The date prescribed for the commencement of oral testimony pursuant to a civil investigative demand issued under this section shall be a date which is not less than seven days after the date on which demand is received, unless the attorney general or an assistant attorney general designated by the attorney general determines that exceptional circumstances are present which warrant the commencement of such testimony within a lesser period of time. - g.
-The attorney general shall not authorize the issuance under this section of more than one civil investigative demand for oral testimony by the same person, unless the person requests otherwise or unless the attorney general, after investigation, notifies that person in writing that an additional demand for oral testimony is necessary.
+- (iii) identify the false claims law investigator to whom such answers shall be submitted. - (D) If such demand is for the giving of oral testimony, the demand shall-- - (i) prescribe a date, time, and place at which oral testimony shall be commenced; - (ii) identify a false claims law investigator who shall conduct the examination and the custodian to whom the transcript of such examination shall be submitted; - (iii) specify that such attendance and testimony are necessary to the conduct of the investigation; - (iv) notify the person receiving the demand of the right to be accompanied by an attorney and any other representative; and - (v) describe the general purpose for which the demand is being issued and the general nature of the testimony, including the primary areas of inquiry, which will be taken pursuant to the demand. - (E) Any civil investigative demand issued under this section which is an express demand for any product of discovery shall not be returned or returnable until 20 days after a copy of such demand has been served upon the person from whom the discovery was obtained. - (F) The date prescribed for the commencement of oral testimony pursuant to a civil investigative demand issued under this section shall be a date which is not less than seven days after the date on which demand is received, unless the Attorney General or an Assistant Attorney General designated by the Attorney General determines that exceptional circumstances are present which warrant the commencement of such testimony within a lesser period of time. - (G) The Attorney General shall not authorize the issuance under this section of more than one civil investigative demand for oral testimony by the same person unless the person requests otherwise or unless the Attorney General, after investigation, notifies that person in writing that an additional demand for oral testimony is necessary.

-3. Protected material or information.
+(b) Protected material or information.--